-4. The two rudder bars are mounted on vertical spindles, each of which are free to rotate in their respective pedestal castings which are secured to the cabin floor.
-The spindles each incorporate an adjustable stop which protrudes through a slot in the pedestal casting and so limits the movement of the rudder bar.
-Each rudder bar consists of two separate arms with a fork at each end, the inboard forks interlacing to fit over the spindle, while the outboard forks carry the foot pedals.
-A rudder bar adjusting shaft is splined to the top of each spindle, between the inboard forks of the rudder bar arms, and carries a slide with a spring-loaded plunger which engages with one of a number of holes in the adjusting shaft.
+4. The rudder bar is mounted on a vertical spindle which is free to rotate in a pedestal casting secured to the cabin floor.
+The spindle incorporates an adjustable stop (fig. 10) which protrudes through a slot in the pedestal and so limits the rudder bar movement.
+The rudder bar consists of two separate arms with a fork at each end, the inboard forks interlacing to fit over the spindle, while the outboard forks carry the foot pedals.
+A rudder bar adjusting shaft is splined to the top of the spindle, between the inboard forks of the rudder bar arms, and carries a slide with a spring-loaded plunger which engages with one of a number of holes in the adjusting shaft.
 This slide is attached to each rudder bar arm by a short link, and a spring is located between the slide and a stop on the forward end of the adjusting shaft.

-The pedals, which consist of light alloy stampings, incorporate bearings to fit the outboard forks of their respective rudder bar arms and each pedal extends forward to form a lever which is connected by a link to a support plate projecting forward from the pedestal.
+The rudder pedals, which consist of light alloy stampings, are provided with bearings to fit the outboard forks of the rudder bar, and each pedal extends forward to form a lever which is connected by a link rod to a support plate projecting forward from the pedestal.
 These link rods are provided to maintain the pedals in the same angular position relative to each other when the rudder is operated.
-Interconnection between port and starboard rudder bar assemblies is by means of a pair of push-pull tubes which connect from levers, one at the bottom of each rudder bar spindle, to a common central lever.
-This lever transmits the motion of the rudder bar pedals to a cross shaft beneath the cabin floor, from where further control tubes pass upwards behind the seats and aft to control the rudder.
+Movement of the rudder pedals is transmitted to the operating lever at the bottom of the spindle through the short links, slide and adjusting shaft.

-5. Each rudder bar is adjusted for leg reach by means of a control lever which is connected to its respective spring-loaded plunger in the adjusting shaft of the individual rudder bar assembly by a Bowden cable.
-When the pilot operates the lever, the plunger is disengaged from its hole in the adjusting shaft, thus permitting the rudder bar to be swung forwards against the pressure of the spring, or swung backwards by the spring.
-When adjustment is completed, the control is released to allow the plunger to engage with the nearest hole in the adjusting shaft, thus locking the rudder bar in the desired position.
+5. The rudder bar is adjusted for leg reach by means of a control lever in the cabin.
+The lever is connected to the spring-loaded plunger in the slide on the adjusting shaft by a Bowden cable.
+Operation of the lever disengages the plunger from its hole in the adjusting shaft, thus permitting the rudder bar arms to be swung forwards against the pressure of the spring, or swung backwards by the spring.
+When adjustment is completed, the lever is released to allow the plunger to engage with the nearest hole in the adjusting shaft, thus locking the rudder bar in the desired position.